junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 If only he can give her a hug.
 Dean gives her a small nod, instead.
 "Thanks, Jo."

-He continues down the corridor hastily.
+He continues down the hallway hastily.

 <br>